That's a privacy problem we're solving

 Share your proxy number with any service.
 They verify it cryptographically.

-Services verify your proxy number using the issuer's public key - no phone calls or SMS needed
+Services verify your proxy number using the issuer's public key.
+No phone calls or SMS needed.

 Services that need phone verification without the privacy liability